-It is not a violation of LiveJournal's Terms of Service
+It is not a violation of LiveJournal's User Agreement

 for another person to add you to their Friends list.
 It does not allow the user who has added you any special access to your journal; it only allows the user to read your public entries on their friends page rather than going to your journal directly.
 It does not allow the individual who has added you any access to your Friends-only entries.